Cahill (group)

 Cahill /ˈkeɪhɪl/ are a dance music group based in Liverpool, UK, consisting of producers Anton Powers, Tim Condran and Scott Rosser.
 They are best known for their 2008 single, "Trippin' on You", which features vocals from Nikki Belle.

 Background

 Cahill are named after Tim Cahill, the star midfielder for Everton F.C., the team Anton Powers supports.
 The three producers and Nikki Belle recorded the song "Trippin' On You" in 2007, and the song became popular in Liverpool's nightclubs, before it appeared on the Clubland 13 compilation album.
-The song got a good reception and it then went to promo on Anton Powers and Tim Condran's record label, 3 Beat Blue (formerly Boss Records).
+The song went to promo on Anton Powers and Tim Condran's record label, 3 Beat Blue (formerly Boss Records).

-After the song's popularity grew, a music video was made in February 2007 ready for the song's full single release on 3 Beat Blue/All Around the World.
+A music video was made in February 2007 ready for the song's full single release on 3 Beat Blue/All Around the World.
 "Trippin' On You" was playlisted by Radio 1, Galaxy and MTV Dance.
 The song was adopted as a signature track for WAGs – Abbey Clancy, Alex Curran, Coleen Rooney and Elen Rives.